ArtGateOne/elgatostreamdeck_timecode/README.md

 U can set button number to display hour minutest etc buttons

-set to -1 to not display
+set -1 to nodisplay button